 Do you struggle with New Year’s resolutions?
 Many resolutions are either too vague or too ambitious to reach.
-If your goal is live healthier in 2018, your resolution doesn’t have to be complicated.
+If your goal is to live healthier, your resolution doesn’t have to be complicated.
 You can lead a happier and healthier lifestyle without a lot of extra effort.

 Here are 25 easy-to-adopt habits to try out in the New Year:

 Making your own lunch is healthier and more economical than buying it every day.
 Be creative and take leftovers or make a large salad to portion out for the week.

 Add in brightly colored veggies and fruits to every meal, including breakfast.
 You’ll boost your vitamins and anti-oxidants and increase your fiber intake.

 Eating breakfast can prevent you from overeating later in the day.
 Making a healthy choice also sets the tone for the rest of the day.
 If you need grab and go ideas, check out Quick and Healthy Breakfast Ideas for People “On The Go.”

 Making water your beverage of choice keeps you hydrated and cuts out unnecessary calories.
 Make your water more appealing by adding in a few slices of fruit or herbs, such as basil or mint.